friedrfe/CellMate/README.md

 </p>

 A Mass Spectrometry-Based Single-Cell Metabolomics Data Processing Platform.
-Welcome to the development folder for the CellMate application and sourcecode.
+Welcome to the development folder for the CellMate application and source code.
 Here you will find source code, a precompiled version of the app, and documentation.

 ## License
 CellMate is a free software; you can redistribute it and/or modify it under the terms of the MIT license.